lertrel/goforit/README.md

 function $DAMAGE_POINTS(_attakcer, target, attack, times, distance_)

-There are 2 types for functions.
+There are 3 types for functions.
 #### 1.1 Built-in function

     Built-in functions are functions implemented in Go and registered to the underlying scripting VM/engine so they can be accessed by scripting language.

 	The advantange of using built-in functions is, they are run faster and do not required to be loaded and parsed by the underlying scripting VM/engine.

-	And as they are written in Go, so they are abstract logic that expected to be working on different scripting launuage.
+	And as they are written in Go, so they are abstract logic that expected to be working on different scripting launuages.

 	**Full list of supported built-in functions** are provided at the end of this document.

 	To create additional built-in functions, see BuiltInFunctions section

-	To implement a VM, developer has to directly interact with the native API of the underlying scripting VM/engine (e.g., Otto) instead of abstract layers provided by Go-For-It.

 #### 1.2 Custom function

     In contrast to built-in function, a custom function is written in a specific scripting language (e.g, JavaScript), registered into Formula component, and lastly loaded into FormulaContext at runtime.

 	As custom function is done by scripting language, so it is neitgher required to be compiled or shipped together with your go program.
-Moreover any developers with some scripting language (e.g., JavaScript) could easily create new custom functions to satisfy every changing business requirements of your customer or organization.
+Moreover any developers with some scripting language skill (e.g., JavaScript) could easily create new custom functions to satisfy every changing business requirements of your customer or organization.

 #### 1.3 Pre-defined JavaScript function
     What is it?